 Writing is taught progressively across the school building on key skills and knowledge.
 Alongside Composition skills SPaG, handwriting and spelling will be taught discretely.

-In Maths we are beginning to use Power Maths to ensure progression and consistency.
-From term 5 children will use a combination of text book and practice books to complete work.
-The success of this approach will be evaluated in Term 6 to devise the best way forward in 2020-21.
+In Maths we use Power Maths to ensure progression and consistency.
+Children will use a combination of text book and practice books to complete work.
 Throughout teaching a Mastery Approach will be used.

 Science is taught following a Scheme of Work devised by Dilton Marsh teachers.
 This is adapted from Focus Education Scheme.
 The Dilton Scheme explicitly identifies the skills, knowledge and vocabulary to be taught in each class.